romm/formz/Documentation/05-UsersManual/TypoScript/ConfigurationActivation/FieldHasValueCondition.rst

     Required?
         Yes
     Description
-        The value which the field must have in order for the condition to be verified.
+        The value the field must have in order for the condition to be verified.

 Example
 -------